Gray Death: The New Killer on the Street

 Not only are opioid users affected, but those who treat victims can become victims themselves.
-First responders like EMTs and law enforcement officers are at risk if they come into contact with it.6,7,8 Synthetic opioids can be absorbed readily through the skin or inhaled without the person’s knowledge.
+First responders like EMTs and law enforcement officers are at risk if they come into contact with gray death.6,7,8 Synthetic opioids can be absorbed readily through the skin or inhaled without a person’s knowledge.
 There have been reports of police overdosing with minimal contact.6,8

-In one case, some fentanyl, a common ingredient in gray death, got onto an officer’s shirt at a traffic stop.
+In one case, some fentanyl—a common ingredient in gray death—got onto an officer’s shirt at a traffic stop.
 Later in his shift, the officer brushed the powder off with his hand.
-Unaware that he touched fentanyl, he began feeling the symptoms of overdose just 10 minutes later.6 Due to the risk of overdose from skin contact, officials advise officers to bypass testing the substance at the scene and take the drug directly to a lab where it can be handled safely and tested for its contents.6,8
+Unaware that he had touched fentanyl, he began feeling the symptoms of overdose just 10 minutes later.6 Due to the risk of opioid overdose from skin contact, officials advise officers to bypass testing the substance at the scene and take the drug directly to a lab where it can be handled safely and tested for its contents.6,8

 Cases of overdoses and fatalaties from gray death are rising.
-However, the exact numbers are impossible to find; testing doesn’t always identify it as the substance ingested, especially because the synthetic opioids may have been added in such small doses that they don’t show up when tested.5
+However, the exact numbers are impossible to find.
+Testing doesn’t always identify gray death as the substance ingested, especially because the synthetic opioids may have been added in such small doses that they don’t show up when tested.5

-Gray death is arguably one of the most concerning drugs when it comes to the risk of overdose, but it might not even be the worst we see.
-Manufacturers are constantly producing new substances to evade the laws that struggle to keep up with a changing drug landscape.
-And unfortunately, heroin users end up unwittingly serving as the testers for these new products and often end up paying with their lives.
+Gray death is arguably one of the most concerning drugs when it comes to the risk of overdose, but it might not even be the worst.
+Manufacturers are constantly producing new substances to evade laws that struggle to keep up with a changing drug landscape.
+Unfortunately, heroin users end up unwittingly serving as the testers for these new products and paying with their lives.